6.2 After the sun goes down

 Some shows include a drink or two ...others charge for beverages.
 Be aware that cocktails purchased at a show are usually expensive since they have a captive audience.
 (Some shows require that you purchase cocktails.)
 And beverages purchased at a live entertainment show is subject to a 10% tax.
 Always ask when purchasing your ticket what is included and any other requirements.

 Show prices vary widely depending upon how you get the tickets and whether taxes and fees (service charges) are included.
-As of January 1, 2004, a new 10% Nevada Live Entertainment Tax is charged on all admission tickets, food, beverages and merchandise when the showroom, lounge, nightclub or cabaret has a seating capacity of at least 300 - lowered to 200 on July 1, 2005.
-(The tax goes down to 5% if the seating capacity is 7,500 or more.)
+As of October 1, 2015, a new 9% Nevada Live Entertainment Tax is charged on all admission tickets, food, beverages and merchandise when the showroom, lounge, nightclub or cabaret has a seating capacity of at least 300 - lowered from 10%.
+For a facility with a minimum occupancy of 200and a maximum of 7,499 the 10% tax rate applied to the admission charge, merchandise, food and refreshments sold at the event.
+For facilities with occupancy of 7,500 or more, the 5% tax rate applied to admission charges only.
 Most times the tax is included in the ticket price; sometimes it is not.
 Many of the major shows simply upped their ticket prices ten percent.
 And another fee is usually added if you purchase the show ticket from a ticket dealer ...and their booths are everywhere.
 It is often difficult to quote a ticket price since there can be many variations.

 To get the best price, I have found that it is best to telephone the showroom box office and order your tickets at least 30 to 60 days ahead of when you want to attend.
 Pay with a major credit card and the box office will hold them at the showroom for pickup the day of (or the day before) the show.
 Using a credit card is the safe way to book travel and showroom tickets since you are fully protected from a company not honoring the sales agreement.
 You simply dispute the charge when it comes through on your bill and the credit card company investigates.
 I have charged tickets dozens of times and have never had a problem getting them at the showroom box office.
 It is very important that you take the same credit card with you on your trip since all showrooms require this as positive identification in order to get your tickets.